strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The following flow is triggered when the user decreases the `replicas` field within a `Kafka` or `KafkaNodePool` custom resource in order to scale down the cluster by removing brokers.

 1. On the **1st** reconciliation (scaling down is skipped, rebalancing started):
-     * the check on scaling down the cluster fails, but it doesn't have to revert the `replicas` back because the `Kafka.spec.cruiseControl.autoRebalance` is provided.
-So the reconciliation doesn't fail.
+     * the check on scaling down the cluster fails, and it reverts the `replicas` back only in memory but not on the `Kafka` custom resource.
+The removed nodes are collected (for the auto-rebalancing mechanism) in a dedicate `removedNodes` list, which would be a copy of the one returned by `KafkaCluster.removedNodes()`.
      * the `scaleDown()` method skips doing the scale down because a rebalancing is needed first (and the check failed).
-     * the `autoRebalancing()` method detects that a scaling down was requested because of `KafkaCluster.removedNodes()` returning a non empty list with the brokers' IDs to be removed from the cluster.
-Because the `Kafka.status.autoRebalance.state` doesn't exist, it's a new operation so a new `KafkaRebalance` custom resource is created and the `Kafka.status.autoRebalance.state` is updated with the corresponding state (should be `ProposalPending`) and the `remove-brokers` with the brokers' IDs.
+     * the `autoRebalancing()` method detects that a scaling down was requested because of `removedNodes` not being empty but containing the brokers' IDs to be removed from the cluster.
+Because the `Kafka.status.autoRebalance.state` doesn't exist or it's `Ready` (from a previous auto-rebalancing), it's a new operation so a new `KafkaRebalance` custom resource is created, with the `strimzi.io/rebalance-auto-approval: true` annotation, and the `Kafka.status.autoRebalance.state` is updated with the corresponding state (should be `ProposalPending`) and the `brokers` with the brokers' IDs.
 2. From the **2nd** to the **(N-1)th** reconciliation (rebalancing is going on, checks when it's done):
-     * the checks on scaling down the cluster keeps failing but it doesn't have to revert the `replicas` back because the `Kafka.spec.cruiseControl.autoRebalance` is provided.
-So the reconciliation doesn't fail.
+     * the checks on scaling down the cluster keeps failing but it keeps reverting the scaling operation.
      * the `scaleDown()` method skips doing scale down because a rebalancing is needed first (and the check failed).
      * the `autoRebalancing()` has to check the status of the rebalancing by looking at the corresponding `KafkaRebalance` custom resource status which will move through `ProposalPending`, `ProposalReady` to `Rebalancing` (we are assuming auto-approval).
 The rebalancing status is reflected into the `Kafka.status.autoRebalance.state` field.
 3. On the **Nth** reconciliation (rebalancing id done, scaling down can start):
      * the checks on scaling down the cluster don't fail, because the auto-rebalancing was completed and the nodes to be removed don't host any partition replicas anymore.
      * the `scaleDown()` method can run the scaling down.
      * the `autoRebalancing()` detects that the `KafkaRebalance` custom resource status reports the `Ready` state (so the rebalancing is completed).
+The end of rebalancing is reflected into the `Kafka.status.autoRebalance.state` field and the `KafkaRebalance` is deleted.

 During the above flow, errors can happen before the scaling down: